 Moving a hot tub is extremely difficult, even for a group of well-meaning friends and some furniture dollies (let alone one person).
 Attempting to move a hot tub by yourself puts you at risk for personal injury as well as an injury for those you ask to help.
 Is DIY-ing it really worth a week on the couch with a back injury?

 In addition to endangering yourself or others helping to move, the hot tub (whether it's brand-new hot tub or not) is also at risk for damage.
 If something should go wrong and the whole thing topples, you could risk puncturing the watertight seal, damaging a jet or heating element, or something more serious.

 Although cost may deter you from hiring professionals to move your hot tub, there are many benefits to hiring help.
 First, a professional hot tub moving company will have enough manpower to physically maneuver the spa.
-They are also equipped with professional hot tub movers who have experience in this field.
-They will come prepared with moving pads, stretch wrap, and floor coverings to protect everything involved.
+They are also equipped with movers who have experience in this field.
+They will come prepared with moving pads, stretch wrap and floor coverings to protect everything involved.